internetdrew/resend-cse-home-challenge/README.md

 - Want to publish templates as a package
 - Have separate teams for email and app development

-Consider a standard setup when:

-- Building a single application
-- Need quick development
-- Want simpler maintenance
-- Have a small team

 ### Step 2: Project Setup